 These mesh baggies super light and can be used for other souvenirs too.
 Super nice to have when grocery shopping though so you can pick up mushrooms, soft fruits, or other produce without leaving them loose in your tote bag.
 What makes them special?
 Stretchy fabric for extra carrying capacity, and it meets the Global Organic Textile Standards (GOTS) for certified organic cotton knit fabric – a lot of words to say it’s one of the most eco-friendly mesh bags you’ll find.

 Well Earth Good also sells these super cute linen bento bags that tie at the top, perfect for packing your dry food snack (nuts, crackers, seeds, pretzels).

 7. Tote bag

-Speaking of reusable bags – plastic bags are one of the worst consumer plastics out there and easy to avoid if you bring your own tote.
-Super light-weight and foldable, it doesn’t have to take up any space in your bag.
+Speaking of reusable bags – plastic bags are one of the worst consumer plastics out there and easy to avoid if you bring your own tote bag.
+They’re super light-weight and foldable, so it doesn’t have to take up any space in your bag.
 And can double as a souvenir shopping bag and/or extra storage when your backpack or luggage starts to overflow.

 Eco-Friendly Hygiene Items